Build Thread Cj8 build from parts

 Re: CJ8 build from parts

 Ordered a set of XJ rear springs from Ironrock Offroad Wednesday morning then went out to a local JY to find other parts.
 Lo and behold, I find the same set of Ironrock springs in good condition on back of a junked XJ.
 Quickly called Ironrock to cancel my order then got busy pulling the springs.
 Got them for $96, saved me over $360.
-That same XJ has a aussie locker in the rear diff, long arm front suspension, and a short t-case kit and CV driveshaft installed - may go back and get some of it for my daughter's XJ.
+That same XJ has a aussie locker in the rear diff, long arm front suspension, and a short Transfer Case kit and CV driveshaft installed - may go back and get some of it for my daughter's XJ.
 A good find.

 Stainless brake lines came today, hope that remainder of rear axle and brake parts come Friday so I can get the rear end together this weekend.